netgroup-polito/frog4-openstack-do/README_INSTALL.md

         mysql> GRANT ALL PRIVILEGES ON openstack_orchestrator.* TO 'orchestrator'@'%' IDENTIFIED BY 'ORCH_DBPASS'; mysql> exit;

-- Create tables in the orchestrator db (all the initialization parameters are stored in the ``db.sql`` file):
+- Create tables in the domain orchestrator db (all the initialization parameters are stored in the ``db.sql`` file):

         mysql -u orchestrator -p -Dopenstack_orchestrator < db.sql